thuongtuandang/renting_prediction/README.md

         - use portions of cleaned data to tokenize text features using BERT
         - perform PCA to reduce the dimension output of BERT from 768 to 10
         - ***NOTE***: the first two steps take more than one hour to run only for 10% dataset.
-        - concat this to cleaned datasets
+        - concat tokenized vectors to cleaned datasets
         - export data with text vector features
     - TextModels: this notebook is to
         - Perform prediction with LightGBM on data with text vector features